gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.AppStaff.md

 > `optional` **application**: `string`

 - The unique identifier (24-digit Mongo
-Object ID) of the current sales channel
+Object ID) of the current sales channel.

 ***